elias-at-chalmers/mop-lecture_notes-mirror/labs/lab1.md

 Continuing.
 ```

-Sometimes we still have to use this command line tool (and it *is* worthwhile learning the basic commands) but in general we click buttons in VSCode and let VSCode turn that into text commands to talk to the client.
+Sometimes we still have to use this command line tool (and it *is* worthwhile learning the basic commands) but in general we click buttons in VSCode and let VSCode turn that into text commands to talk to the debugger.

-The GDB client is connected via TCP to a GCB *server*.
+The GDB client is connected via TCP to a GDB *server*.
 When we are using the simulator, `SimServer` (the simulator) is also our GDB server.
 When you press the play (▷) symbol, VSCode will turn that into gdb commandd, that are sent over TCP to the SimServer.
 It will first send the compiled `.elf` file into the microcontrollers SRAM, and then tell the SimServer to start executing the machine code.

 When (like today) you are connecting the real hardware to the machine, you do not start a simulator.
 Instead you will start a program called `OpenOCD` (this is done automatically when you start your program). `OpenOCD` is a GDB server that talks GDB to VSCode on one end, and "forwards" commands over a USB cable on the other end.